particle-iot/docs/src/content/reference/firmware.md

 This tells the system to store these values in RAM so they can be changed.
 The system takes care of giving them initial values.
-Before they are set, they will have the initial value 0 if an intial value isn't specified.
+Before they are set, they will have the initial value 0 if an initial value isn't specified.

 Variables stored in backup RAM follow a similar scheme but use an additional keyword `retained`: